Image size 1600x900. Swimmer doing kickboard drills in a lap pool.

 Common mistakes

-• Holding the breath during kick sets.
+• Holding your breath during kick reps.

 Coaching tip